|

-The MS project should represent a significant application of your entomological understanding in an area relevant to your interests.
+The M.S. project should represent a significant application of your entomological understanding in an area relevant to your interests.
 It is not a thesis or term paper, rather it is original work that reflects a scholarly understanding of entomology.
 Projects can take many forms, but all projects must represent substantial intellectual contributions.

 Requirements